Tarvaris Jackson: Regular season

+Postseason

 Coaching career

 In 2018, Jackson took a graduate assistant role at Alabama State, his alma mater.
 In 2019, Jackson was named quarterbacks coach for Tennessee State.

 Personal life and death

 Jackson was married and had three children.

-Jackson was arrested on June 25, 2016, in Kissimmee, Florida and charged with aggravated assault after police said he threatened his wife with a gun.
+Jackson was arrested on June 25, 2016, in Kissimmee, Florida, and charged with aggravated assault after police said he threatened his wife with a gun.
 After the arrest, Jackson publicly stated that he lacked the money to afford an attorney.

-On April 12, 2020, Jackson was killed in a car accident nine days before his 37th birthday.
+On April 12, 2020, Jackson was killed in a car crash nine days before his 37th birthday.
 The Alabama Law Enforcement Agency said Jackson was killed in a single-car crash at 8:50 p.m.
 He had been driving in Pike Road, Alabama, when his 2012 Chevrolet Camaro drifted off the road, struck a tree and flipped.
 Jackson had been driving 70 mph in a 30 mph zone and was wearing a seatbelt.